brightnoaWB/interpreted_raycaster/README.md

 # interpreted_raycaster
 Takes an NxN image as input and generates a map which is later used for raycasting.

-Depends on PIL (pillow) for extracting the pixel's RGB values.
+Depends on Pygame and PIL (pillow) for extracting the pixel's RGB values.

 The RGB codes for the map elements are:
 (255, 255, 255) - Floor